Foreign Investment in Indonesia

 -

-business entity whose status is Indonesian legal entity by carrying out cooperation with BUJKN, namely construction services business entity in the form of BUMN, BUMD, or private-owned enterprise and whose all or majority of its shares are owned by the state, regional governments, an Indonesian citizen, and/or Indonesian business entity.
+a business entity whose status is an Indonesian legal entity by collaborating with BUJKN, a construction services business entity in the form of BUMN, BUMD, or private-owned enterprise, and whose shares (whether it be all or a majority) are owned by the state, regional governments, an Indonesian citizen, and/or Indonesian business entity.

 Moreover, the said representative office of BUJKA is required by the prevailing laws to: